sanette/ubase.js/README.md

   `s` is a string, it will replace any non-ASCII utf8 char that is not based on a latin char, like '→'.
 It is allowed for `s` to be the empty string (hence the name "strip").
-If `s` is `undefined`, no replacement takes place.
+If `s` is `undefined`, no replacement takes place (this is the default).

-If both `malformed` and `strip` contain only ASCII characters, then the result of `from_utf8` is guaranteed to contain only ASCII characters.
+If both `malformed` and `strip` contain only ASCII characters, then the result of `basify` is guaranteed to contain only ASCII characters.

 Other helper functions: